 Are Revolutions Transforming the Middle East?

-Scott Peterson - Christian Science Monitor - @peterson__scott, Ashraf Khalil - Time magazine - @ashrafkhalil, Shadi Hamid - Brookings Institution - @shadihamid, Khalil Jahshan - formerly, National Association of Arab Americans, Mark Levine - UC Irvine, Thomas Carothers - Carnegie Endowment for International Peace
+Scott Peterson - Christian Science Monitor - @peterson__scott, Ashraf Khalil - Time magazine - @ashrafkhalil, Shadi Hamid - Brookings Institution; The Atlantic - @shadihamid, Khalil Jahshan - formerly, National Association of Arab Americans, Mark Levine - UC Irvine, Thomas Carothers - Carnegie Endowment for International Peace